Arnold M. Washton

 Arnold M. Washton is an American psychologist, author, researcher, and educator working in the field of addiction psychology since 1975.
 He has written several textbooks for graduate students and practitioners, self-help manuals published by the Hazelden Foundation, and over 30 articles in professional refereed journals.
 His work has influenced national policy and the development of best practices in addiction treatment.
 He continues to provide professional training seminars approved by the American Psychological Association and sponsored by academic institutions, including the Graduate School of Applied and Professional Psychology at Rutgers University.

 Education

-A native of New York City, born and raised in The Bronx, Washton began his education in psychology at New York University where he earned a B.A. degree in 1968, followed by an M.A. from Queens College of The City University of New York 1973 and a Ph.D. in psychology from The Graduate School of the City University of New York in 1978.
+A native of New York City, born and raised in The Bronx, Washton began his education in psychology at New York University where he earned a B.A. degree in 1968, followed by an M.A. from Queens College, City University of New York 1973 and a Ph.D. in psychology from the Graduate School and University Center of the City University of New York in 1978.